Unusual security protection for 1,000 sandalwood saplings to be planted in Lutyens' Delhi | Science-Environment

 Although civic bodies have started the process of procuring sandalwood saplings, some environment experts raised concerns, citing that Delhi's climate is not suitable for sandalwood trees.

-Environment expert Prdeep Krishen, who is also the author of the Book 'Trees of Delhi', said it is a ''stupid thing to do''.
+Environment expert Pradeep Krishen, who is also the author of the Book 'Trees of Delhi', said it is a ''stupid thing to do''.

 ''If you bring a polar bear in Delhi and keep him in a ice-house, it may survive, but it is a stupid thing to do.
 You need to match the tree to the soil, moisture regime and climate.
 The moment you stop looking after the tree, it will die,'' Krishen told PTI.